 Hours (Monday, Wednesday – 9 a.m. – 3 p.m. / Tuesday & Thursday – 8 a.m. – 4 p.m. / Friday – 9 a.m. – 2 p.m.)

 Students register for ten individual half-hour lessons per quarter.
-A student may also register for hour-long lessons with instructor permission and through submitting a form to the registrar’s office.
+A student may also register for hour-long lessons with instructor permission via completing the questions at https://registrar.kzoo.edu/forms/formsforstudents/drop-permission-to-add-form/ and submit it to the registrar’s office.
 Group lessons may be available in some areas.
 Students should consult the Department Chair if they have questions.

 The student earns 1/5 unit for each quarter of half-hour lessons, and 2/5 for each quarter of hour lessons (a standard academic class is worth 1 unit).